banatibalazs/chess_py/README.md

     └── main.py (entry point of the application)
 ```

-## Key Classes

-### `Game`
-Manages the overall game logic, including player turns, move validation, and game state updates.

-### `Player`
-Represents a player in the game.
-There are different subclasses for human players and AI players with different strategies.

-### `ChessGui`
-Handles the graphical user interface using Tkinter.

-### `GuiController`
-Acts as a bridge between the game logic and the GUI, updating the GUI based on the game state.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.